Micro four-thirds have become a firm favorite for many sports photographers due to their compact nature.

 If you’re shooting from the stadium, a 300mm will be ideal, but 24mm – 60mm is an excellent general-purpose lens that will suit most situations.

 Fast Auto Focus – Both of the cameras mentioned above already have decent AF.
 Still, a lens with fast autofocus will give you an advantage if you’re using it on a lesser model m43 camera.

 Things move quickly out on the field, so you will need a lens that can keep up.

 Weather Sealing – If your camera has weather sealing, then your lens should be just as robust.

-The weather can change in an instant while sports shooting, and you don’t want to be forced to run for cover at the first sign of rain.
+The weather can instantly change while sports shooting, and you don’t want to be forced to run for cover at the first sign of rain.

 Lenses to Consider for Sports Photography

-Now that we know what sort of performance we need from our lenses, it’s time to check out a few of the latest models that will be up to the task.
+Now that we know what performance we need from our lenses, it’s time to check out a few of the latest models that will be up to the task.